vfarcic/devops24/manuscript/04-helm.md

 helm install stable/jenkins \
     --name jenkins \
     --namespace jenkins \
-    --set Master.ImageTag=2.112-alpine
+    --set master.imageTag=2.112-alpine
 ```

 W> ## A note to minikube users
 W>
 W> We still need to change the `jenkins` Service type to `NodePort`.
 Since this is specific to minikube, I did not want to include it in the command we just executed.
 Instead, we'll run the same command as before.
 Please execute the command that follows.
 W>
-W> `helm upgrade jenkins stable/jenkins --set Master.ServiceType=NodePort --reuse-values`
+W> `helm upgrade jenkins stable/jenkins --set master.serviceType=NodePort --reuse-values`
 W>
 W> We still did not go through the `upgrade` process.
 For now, just note that we changed the Service type to `NodePort`.
 W>
-W> Alternatively, you can `delete` the chart and install it again but, this time, the `--set Master.ServiceType=NodePort` argument needs to be added to `helm install`.
+W> Alternatively, you can `delete` the chart and install it again but, this time, the `--set master.serviceType=NodePort` argument needs to be added to `helm install`.

 W> ## A note to minishift users
 W>